dovecot/documentation/source/settings/plugin/notify-status-plugin.rst

    :plugin: notify-status
    :values: @string

-   A mailbox pattern to exclude from status updates.
+   A mailbox pattern to enable for status updates.
 Wildcards are acceptable.

    By default, all mailboxes are processed.
+When defining one or more patterns only mailboxes matching the pattern are enabled for status updates.

-   You can define multiple quota roots by appending an increasing number to the setting label.
+   You can define multiple mailbox patterns by appending an increasing number to the setting label.

    Example: